 Boys 2 Men: When ADHD and Puberty Collide

 What parents of boys with ADHD should watch for as their sons pass through adolescence.

 Until he was 10 or 11, Robert was cheerful and lively, if sometimes distractible and hyper.
 Then came 12 and 13.
 “He alternates between couch potato and monster,” says his mother, Anne.
 “What happened to my sweet little boy?”

 What happened were puberty (physical changes) and adolescence (psychological and social changes), which occur when children begin maturing into adults.
 Some kids begin to “act” like adolescents before puberty; others may not accept the role of adolescent until long after puberty.
 Whenever they happen, you’re in for a bumpy ride.

-Fortunately, boys with attention deficit disorder (ADHD or ADD) don’t seem to have more difficulty coping with puberty than other ADHD teens.
+Fortunately, boys with attention deficit disorder (ADHD or ADD) don’t seem to have more difficulty coping with puberty than other teens with ADHD.
 However, their particular problems and stresses may differ somewhat.
 Here are some issues to consider.

 “Raging hormones” can cause intense physical and psychological changes.
 Teens often find body changes distressing and desperately want to fit in.
 That’s why many kids who cooperatively took medication in elementary school begin to protest and rebel in their teens; they don’t want to be singled out by going to the school office or health room.